-Cyber security is a top priority for our business.
-In response Leveraging data and insights, we work tirelessly to optimize our to the impactful 2022 cyber event, we remain ever diligent in online content, both copy and imagery, to help our consumers monitoring and managing our vulnerabilities to reduce our Leverage data science and automation find the products or answers they want quickly.
-With almost exposure and risk.
-We have achieved a 99% certification rate 60% of retail sales being digitally influenced, we must be relent-Big-data and Integrated Business Planning expanded to more in Cyber training among our Team Members, updated policies less in our efforts to show up on the digital shelf and increase operating units to further optimize our supply chain.
-New appliand response programs, and hired new talent with appropriate skill sets to deal with the potential cyber threats.
-We are also our share of voice.
-The team has done extremely well doing cations of advanced demand sensing, machine learning, predicthis, yielding higher online market shares when compared to in tive data insights and enhanced key performance indicators investing in advanced technologies to protect our endpoints, store.
-As we move forward, we will ensure we are meeting our (KPIs) further improved our planning accuracy and agility. networks, data, and operations from cyber threats.
-As we move consumers where they expect us to be, whether it be with last This helps us to be more resilient and responsive to changing more of our business to the cloud, we are committed to ensuring mile delivery partners or providing inspiring content through the security and privacy of our data, maintaining the trust of our customer demands and market conditions. social platforms.
-We will endeavour to deliver experiences that customers, safeguarding our intellectual property, and ensuring help them make faster decisions and easier purchases online.
-Automation is a key part of our Manufacturing Strategy, a our business continuity.
+Leveraging data and insights, we work tirelessly to optimize our online content, both copy and imagery, to help our consumers find the products or answers they want quickly.
+With almost 60% of retail sales being digitally influenced, we must be relentless in our efforts to show up on the digital shelf and increase our share of voice.
+The team has done extremely well doing this, yielding higher online market shares when compared to in store.
+As we move forward, we will ensure we are meeting our consumers where they expect us to be, whether it be with last mile delivery partners or providing inspiring content through social platforms.
+We will endeavour to deliver experiences that help them make faster decisions and easier purchases online.